Spring cleaning and culling products

 One result of this experiment will be that I’ll focus on quality in stead of quantity.
 And not using the quick create anymore.
 This also means adding one product at the time and making sure the design is optimal placed.

 Don’t forget to clean the physical world!
 And not just the digital universe like a basement computer nerd.
-You’ll love the scent of this cleaner spray.
+You’ll love the scent of this hand sanitizer.

 So how am I going to measure success?
 One way I’m thinking of is watching the 180 days views.
 If more pages have products viewed in the last 6 months then I’m on the right track.